top of page

 The advantage of practical learning and project work is that the learning could find its way better to those who are considered worse at the book.
 But not everyone finds it easy to read for their own good.

-Graphical presentation arouses interest and settles in students' memory
+Graphic presentation arouses interest and sticks in the students' memory

 Examples of graphic representation